-A few high-profile examples include Equifax, Target and Yahoo.
-The data breaches allow theft of customers’ sensitive personal information.
-After a breach, the company stock price may plunge, at least temporarily.
+Security breaches bring legal, regulatory and brand reputation risks.
+The company stock price may plunge, at least temporarily.
 An ensuing PR crisis may seriously damage the brand’s reputation and customer relationships.

 “When a breach is revealed, the attacked company is portrayed not as a victim, but as negligent and, in a subtle way, complicit in the event that ultimately exposed partners and customers,” writes Steve McGaw, CMO of AT&T Business Solutions, for the PRSA.

 Benchmark and train.
-Companies are more likely to be confident in their crisis management plan when they regularly benchmark against best practices, conduct drills on key risk areas at least once a year, and name a formal crisis management team, according to Morrison & Foerster and Ethisphere.
+Companies are more likely to be confident in their crisis management plan when they regularly benchmark against best practices, conduct drills on key risk areas at least once a year, and name a formal crisis management team.
+Some companies recruit outside firms to run PR crisis simulation drills.
+The best drills reproduce fast-moving PR crises with a frightening degree of reality.

 Communicate.
 Promptly and honestly disclose what you know.
 If you’re still searching for answers, say it.
 People don’t expect you to know all the answers immediately, but they do expect communication.
 Ongoing updates as the crisis evolves is crucial for maintaining trust.
 Communicate directly, not through the press, with the affected individuals.
 Setting up a special website or an easily accessible page on the corporate website gives those individuals and the press a central location to obtain accurate information.